How to Add a Signature in Exchange 2019, 2016 & 2013

 To enable/disable the Transport Rule, just click on the checkbox to turn it on or off.
 If you ever need to modify the configuration, highlight the rule and click on the pen icon, which can be found next to the Add (+) one.

 Learning how to add a signature in Exchange is not a difficult process.
 However, there are some pretty big limitations to creating and managing email signatures and disclaimers using just Microsoft Exchange.

 For more details on what you can and can’t do with Exchange email signatures, check out this article.

 Using an Exclaimer email signature solution

-If you use Microsoft Exchange to send emails, you need Exclaimer email signature software.
-This robust email signature software solution adds signatures to all email processed by your Exchange server.
-This includes emails sent from mobile devices and automated systems like a CRM.
+If you use Microsoft Exchange to send emails, you need Exclaimer's email signature solution for Exchange.
+Our robust and powerful offering adds professional email signatures to any message processed by your Exchange server.